michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 ## Deadlines

 1. March 16 (at midnight): send your 1-page proposal as a pdf on Moodle (link).
 You should clearly write down how many sensors, devices, etc you will need for your project (the fewer the better, as we can only guarantee 1-2 devices and 1-2 sensors pro group), and also which services from Google Cloud you expect to use.
 Your TAs may add more elements to your project to make it more challenging!
-It doens't necessarily need to use everything, but make it original!
 2. April 06: Milestone 1: Show your progress during the lab (we expect you to have some parts fleshed out)
 3. May 04: Milestone 2: Show your progress (we expect some connectivity with google cloud/services)
 4. May 30: Final deliverable (LinkedIn article, video, github, and web address if your application is live)